Mark Blackburn Shares Max Homa's Body-Swing Connection

 As Mark said, the goal when working with any athlete is to "match their physicality with what they do in the golf swing."
 One of the simple, but key modifications they made in Max's swing was to steepen the shoulder plane slightly so that he didn't have to rely so much on shoulder flexion at the top of the backswing.
 This helped him to square the clubface EARLIER in the downswing, giving him more control with his wedges and more consistency off the tee.

-Check out this progress post from Mark last week noting how Max's move had changed.
+Check out Max's progress from a recent post on Mark's instagram.
 The post was prescient, as Max was lifting a trophy a few days later.